wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

 For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration) and [Data selection configuration](xref:OPCUADataSelectionConfiguration).
+For more information on how to configure logging, see [Component-level logging configuration](xref:ComponentLoggingConfiguration).

 ## Connection